abhishek4kahol/Understanding-topics/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-## Server-side and Client-side rendering
+## Server side and Client side rendering

 ### Server-side rendering
 * Server-side rendering is the most common method for displaying information onto the screen.
 It works by converting HTML files in the server into usable information for the browser.